sbronner-contino/gnet-dump/README.md

 # Pre-requisites

-You must be able to generate an auth token sourced from an authorised GCP account.
+You must be able to generate an access token sourced from an authorised GCP account.
 The easier way to do that is to [install the gcloud tools](https://cloud.google.com/sdk/docs/quickstarts) and log in.

 # How to Run

-The following will output the network configuration for the example project to the example-project-networks.json file.
+The following will output the network configuration for the _example-project_ to the example-project-networks.json file.

 ```
 docker run -it -v $(pwd):/output csbronner/gnet-dump \